acikgozb/dotfiles/setup/roles/acikgozb.hashicorp/README.md

 # acikgozb.hashicorp

 This role is responsible from installing the tools that belong to Hashicorp.
-Currently only Vagrant and Terraform are installed.
+For Linux, only Terraform is installed.
+For Darwin, Vagrant is installed along with Terraform.

 ## Requirements